 What’s the secret to creating a happier workplace?
-We asked employee engagement specialist Claire Loftus for her insights into unlocking the potential of team members in a business.
+In our recent Business Leaders episode, we chat to employee engagement specialist Claire Loftus on how to unlock the potential of team members in a business.

 Claire explained that her expertise in HR, employee engagement, leadership, employee wellbeing and day-to-day HR partnering has shown the importance of a positive working culture.

 “When you talk about creating a happier workplace, it can sometimes sound very fluffy and not very tangible for a lot of business owners.

 “But it actually makes really good business sense, because happier people attend work more regularly and are more productive.”

 Claire outlined the services offered by Evolve, both in more traditional HR and in helping to improve employee engagement.

 “The business has two sides to it, one side is slightly more reactive, where a business has been encountering an issue and they are engaging our services generally more for transactional HR.
 Following on from that, we can look at adding value to the business.

 “We also do proactive work, and that’s something I’m really enthusiastic about.
 These are leadership, culture and engagement programmes including Engage and Grow which we have the licence for here in Northern Ireland.”

 While employee engagement comes with a wealth of benefits, including increased loyalty and better performance.
 Yet, some companies still require education in the subject area, states Claire.